U.S. flag

 Project Phases

 There are opportunities to give feedback throughout this project.
-Right now, we are in Phase 1.
-We do not have project plans yet and are gathering feedback that will help us design the separated bike lanes.
+Right now, we are in Phase 2.
+We do not have complete project plans yet; we are gathering feedback on draft design options.

 Introduction